Affiliate links on Android Authority may earn us a commission. Learn more.

 That said, many accessories are still missing support, given the need for development and testing.
 The pace should pick up throughout 2023.

-Not every Matter device will include Thread.
-The two should increasingly go hand-in-hand though, and some products are getting Thread enabled post-launch.
+Only some Matter devices will include Thread, as we indicated earlier.
+The two should increasingly go hand-in-hand though, and some products are getting Thread enabled post-launch, such as the Echo 4th gen.

 What are some Matter alternatives?